 Raise issues of concern and seek help from their line manager, human resources, the company mental health first aiders, or contact the Employee Assistance Programme.

-Follow any information mental health, instruction & training provided.
+Follow any information, instruction and training regarding mental health.

 1.7 Production Manager

 Read and understand the Health, Safety & Wellbeing Policy and procedures and carry out work in accordance with its requirements.